 The first image below is from the extensive 1952 Emilio Bozzi SpA parts catalog, offering the Fiamme tubular rim with and without eyelets.
 Note the Fiamme logo incorporates an image of Pegasus, the mythological winged horse as opposed to the illustration of a helmet that we are most familiar with.
 Also the label is in the shape of a ‘marquis’ rather than an oval.
 I have yet to come across a tubular type rim with the Pegasus illustration on the label.

 The second image below is the Fiamme rim with eyelets on the 1946 Legnano Tipo Roma in my collection.
 The ‘Brevetto Longhi’ license stamped above the ‘S.A.
 Fiamme’ branding can also be found in the identical format on my original 1958 Roma and my 1963 Roma.
 However, the Fiamme rims (with eyelets) on my original 1966 Roma are simply stamped ‘S.A.
 Fiamme’ with ‘Made in Italy’ below, suggesting that the Longhi patent had expired by that time.
+Today a utility patent in Italy has a life span of 20 years however it may have had a longer life in the past.
 I should also mention that the valve hole on all of the above rims has a reinforcing eyelet.

 The third image below is courtesy of a post on Bike Forums by ‘iab’ who references it to a 1948-1949 Viscontea Pista.
 What is notable is this early Fiamme red label rim is without the reinforcing spoke eyelets and is simply engraved ‘Fiamme Milano’, and without the words ‘Brevetto Longhi’ as the rim does not make use of the Longhi patent.

-I am limiting this review to pre-1970 production however Fiamme went on to produce rims well into the 1980’s.
+I am limiting this review to pre-1970 production however Fiamme went on to produce rims well into the 1980’s by all accounts.
 Unfortunately like so many dominant Italian component manufacturers that got their start in the 1920s and 1930s, changing European trade laws along with the Japanese invasion of lucrative foreign markets may have proved too much for Fiamme and they went out of business.
 It is reported that Fiamme’s assets were purchased by FIR of Italy (Fabbrica Italiana Ruote).

 Prior to 1970 I have come across Fiamme tubular rims with four different label types in three colours.
 The first image below is the red label Fiamme pista rims fitted to a 1952 Fiorelli track bike that is featured on on the Classic Cycle website.
 The red label rims were also produced in a road profile, widely used and highly rated from all accounts I have come across.
 The yellow label rims (oval shape label) were of a lighter weight (approx. 50-60g) and were also available in both road (second image below) and pista profiles for special events, time trials and/or lighter riders.